Professor Michael D. Goodman, Executive Director

 David Borges is Director of Research and Administration at the Public Policy Center.
 David’s focus is applied policy research in the areas of program evaluation, economic impact analysis, workforce development, polling, and market analysis.
 David has worked with a wide variety of public and private organizations, including departments and agencies of state and municipal government, non-profit organizations, housing authorities, schools, media outlets, and trade associations.
 David is involved in nearly all of the Center’s operation, including project management and coordination, report writing, data analysis, grant and proposal development, and staff supervision.
 David holds a B.A. from UMass Dartmouth in Political Science and an M.P.A. from the University of Central Florida.

-Michael P. McCarthy, Research Associate
+Michael P. McCarthy, Senior Research Associate

-Michael McCarthy is a Research Associate at the Public Policy Center.
+Michael McCarthy is a Senior Research Associate at the Public Policy Center.
 Prior to joining the PPC full time, Michael worked as a Research Assistant at the UMass Dartmouth Urban Initiative and the PPC while completing his Bachelor’s and Master’s degrees.
 This experience allowed him to work with state and municipal governments and agencies, non-profit organizations, housing authorities, and school districts on a variety of projects including economic impact analyses, program evaluations, and needs assessments.
-Michael recently received an M.P.P. from UMass Dartmouth, where he also earned a B.A. in English.
+Michael received an M.P.P. from UMass Dartmouth, where he also earned a B.A. in English.

 The Public Policy Center prioritizes engaging UMass Dartmouth students in our work.
 In addition to graduate assistantships offered to Master of Public Policy candidates, the PPC employs students as paid research assistants and unpaid interns throughout the course of the year.
-Our current student staff includes:

 The Public Policy Center works closely with faculty members affiliated with the UMass Dartmouth Department of Public Policy and with other faculty members and subject matter experts from across the campus and the larger University of Massachusetts system.
 The PPC is able to partner with UMass faculty and staff, as well as experts from outside the public university system, to assemble specialized project teams and to scale its operations to quickly meet the needs of its partners and clients.